HathorNetwork/rfcs/projects/feature-activation/0005-feature-activation-for-transactions.md

 ## Mutability of transaction timestamps

 One complication factor that we haven't considered yet is the fact that the timestamp of a transaction can be tempered with, as it's not part of the transaction signature.
 This means that after a transaction is pushed to the network, a third-party can re-push a copy of that transaction, only changing its timestamp and weight.
-Then, a third party could manipulate a transaction in such a way that the transaction's feature state is toggled (to/from `ACTIVE` from/to `INACTIVE`), if the third-party transaction has a higher weight than the original transaction.
+Then, a third party could manipulate a transaction in such a way that the transaction's feature state is toggled (to/from `ACTIVE` from/to `INACTIVE`) if the third-party transaction has a higher weight than the original transaction.

 Let's consider an example.
 A feature is created to activate a new Nano Contract, that is, a new `TxVersion` will become allowed during deserialization.
 At timestamp `t`, that feature becomes active for transactions, and a transaction using the new Nano contract is pushed to the network, with timestamp `t+1`.
 It's perfectly valid, and is accepted by the network.
 Then, a third-party copies this transaction, increasing its weight and changing its timestamp to `t-1`, and pushes it to the network.
 That copy would win over the original transaction, voiding it (for its weight), but since from the perspective of the copy the new Nano Contract is not activated yet, that transaction would not even be accepted in the first place.
 Therefore, the original transaction would remain valid and accepted.
 An analogous example can be created for the opposite situation (an original `INACTIVE` transaction being shifted by a third-party to become `ACTIVE`).